 To register for the training course, please go to: https://www.conftool.net/neurois-retreat-2019/

-Create a new user account and then register for the conference either as a regular participant or student.
+Create a new user account and then register for the conference either as a regular participant or student (also PhD students).

 Then, select the training course as an additional item for your registration (course participation is only possible in combination with attendance of the NeuroIS Retreat).

 You can also download the full training course description HERE